Women's Health Specialists Home

 Another controversial area surrounding breast health is mammography, digital mammography, sonography, and other breast cancer screening tests.
 Mammography uses a type of radiation to detect breast lumps.
 Digital mammography compresses the image into digital form so that the results can be read on a computer.
 This technique has been approved by the FDA, but is controversial due to false positive results, which lead to unnecessary biopsies.
 Read the Breast Cancer Action fact sheet about these screening tests for more information.

 On June 4, 2011, at the American Society of Clinical Oncology conference, Canada's NCIC presented the results of a study regarding the use of the drug exemestane (Aromasin), an aromatase inhibitor, for use in healthy postmenopausal women to reduce the risk of invasive breast cancer.
 Aromatase inhibiters make a woman's body produce less estrogen.
 (Many types of breast cancer are stimulated by estrogen, so the theory is that a reduction in estrogen will prevent cancer cells from growing.)
-Women's groups have analyzed the study results which are accessible at: Breast Cancer Action and the National Women's Health Network websites.
+Women's groups have analyzed the study results which are accessible at the Breast Cancer Action article.

 June 29, 2011 Avastin update:The FDA's Oncological Drug Advisory Panel (ODAC) unanimously voted to revoke Avastin as a treatment for metastatic breast cancer.
 This decision is the result of many studies that demonstrated that Avastin did not improve women's quality of life or lifespan.
 Read more from Breast Cancer Action